All Episodes

 He's only got one year of service.

-And Obama's, I've been in government ten or eleven years.
+And Obama's, I've been in government 10 or 11 years.

 He had a great comeback line for that, which we'll play in the audio soundbite roster down the road as the program unfolds today.

-But here you have the first legitimate top-tier black Democrat candidate for president, and once again, the Clintons are trashing the guy.
+But here you have the first legitimate top-tier black Democrat candidate for president.

 It's look at what they did.

-What What was a black Carl McCall running for governor of New York?
+Carl McCall running for governor of New York.

 They trashed Carl McCall.

-You and I on this program together because the DNC and Terry McCaulaff hung him out to drive.
+We ended up raising funds for Carl McCall, you and I, on this program together, because the DNC and Terry McAuliffe hung him out to drive.

 Maynard Jackson, mayor of Atlanta, wanted to be chairman of DNC.

-Clinton's movement is ain't no way, pal.
+Clinton's move is there, ain't no way, pal, Terry McAuliffe's getting.

-Whenever blacks get to the point that they're rising to areas of prominence, positions of prominence in Democrat Party, guess who comes along and slaps them down?
+Whenever blacks get to the point that they're rising to areas of prominence, positions of prominence in the Democrat Party, guess who comes along and slaps them down?

 Clinton Inc.